What Puanga and Matariki mean to Whanganui

 When to see it this weekend

-"You need to be looking East, as that's where everything rises," Rewiti said.
+"You need to be looking East, as that's where everything rises," Reweti said.

 NIWA forecaster Nava Fedaeff said the best viewing of Puanga and the Matariki star cluster in the lower North Island was this Friday and Saturday morning.